fbpx

 • Breakfast is served.

-• Continue on to Alatri to visit the town’s Acropolis surrounded by megalithic walls and its historic churches.
+• Continue to Alatri to visit the town’s Acropolis surrounded by megalithic walls and its historic churches.

 Day 6: Check Out & Arrivederci!